bobmarks/matie/README.md

 * http://localhost:8080

 At this stage you should say _"Authentication not configured"_.
-There are various ways to performa authenticate but the easiest is to insert the following into our `_m` database table: -
+There are various ways to perform authenticate but the easiest is to insert the following into our `_m` database table: -

     insert into _m (type,     name,       value)
             values ('global', 'security', 'admin|admin123');